home-climate-control/dz/docs/configuration/zones.md

 ### sensitivity
 Defines how strongly the zone will react to setpoint changes.
 The algorithm is explained [here](https://www.emathhelp.net/en/calculators/differential-equations/half-life-calculator).

 * `half-life` defines for how long the setpoint change amplification will linger.
 Value of `PT0S` disables sensitivity altogether.
+Default is 10 seconds.
 * `multiplier` defines the amplitude of the kick the control pipeline receives when the setpoint is changed.
+Default is 1.0.

 This section is optional with system defined defaults (logged at startup at `DEBUG` level), but feel free to tinker with it if you think that the system is too sluggish or too trigger-happy reacting to setpoint changes.